-There are events in my life that I often reflect on for being the pivotal moments when the trajectory of my life changed.
-Great moments like my Rotary Youth Exchange year and not so great moments like appendicitis in Kyrgyzstan have led me to who I am today.
-I am glad for all of these things because the life I live now is truly a fortunate one and I wouldn’t change how I got here.
-Hurricane Katrina is one of these events, and now after a decade has passed since that destructive day, I reflect on how my life has been impacted.
+I often reflect on events in my life for being the pivotal moments when the trajectory of my life changed.
+Incredible moments like my Rotary Youth Exchange year and not so great moments like appendicitis in Kyrgyzstan have led me to who I am today.
+I am glad for all of these things because my life is truly a fortunate one, and I wouldn’t change how I got here.
+Hurricane Katrina is one of those events, and now after a decade has passed since that fateful day, I reflect on the impact it had on my life.

-On this 10th anniversary of Hurricane Katrina, I take note that I rarely consider this event to be one which shaped the course of my life.
-I don’t know how I’ve missed it, I don’t know why I’ve been so consciously avoiding it, but that moment was for me, as for so many others, perhaps the single most important event of my life.
+On this 10th anniversary of Hurricane Katrina, I take note that I rarely consider this event to be one that shaped the course of my life.
+I don’t know how I’ve missed it, I don’t know why I’ve been so consciously avoiding it, but that moment was for me, as for so many others, perhaps the most critical event of my life.

-Though I can’t say this about the storm, I can say wholeheartedly that I am thankful to each and every one of you who were part of that trajectory change.
+Though I can’t say this about the storm, I can say wholeheartedly that I am thankful to each of you who were part of that trajectory change.
 Be well in the world wherever you are, and never forget.